bwlewis/rthreejs/README.md

 # Three.js and R

-Tools for and examples of working with three.js graphics in R and shiny, including a 3D scatterplot widget and a globe plotting widget.
+Three.js widgets for R and shiny.
 See http://threejs.org for details on three.js.

 ## NOTE!